Financial Literacy

 Financial Literacy helps develop knowledge, skills, and habits that are an important stepping stone on the path of financial well-being as an adult.

-Students Need To Watch For Possible Scholarship, Job Scams
+Students Need to Watch For Possible Scholarship and Job Scams

 Your first warning should be anything that sounds too good to be true, or if someone immediately requests money or personal information such as a Social Security number or financial account information without clearly telling you why.